 - 1. At least junior standing

-- 2. A GPA of at least 3.0
+- A GPA of at least 3.0

-- The approval of the instructor for the course, the Department Chair, Graduation Coach, and the Registrar
+- 3. The approval of the instructor for the course, the student's advisor, and the Department Chair.

+- 4. Petition filed with the Registrar

 Directed Study

 Directed Study is designed for an advanced student who desires to study a topic that is not in the regular curriculum.
 The student will be under the direct supervision of a full-time faculty member.
 Content of the course and its requirements are to be detailed in a course syllabus developed with a full-time faculty member and approved by the Department Chair and the Registrar or Vice President for Academics.
 A Directed Study course may not normally be substituted for a required course in a student's major.